sefinch/sefinch.github.io/index.md

 ### Novel Fine-grained Dialogue System Evaluation: Annotation of Behaviors in Chat Evaluation (ABC-Eval)

-I was co-first-author on the ABC-Eval paper, which presents a novel evaluation framework for chat-oriented dialogue systems that measures the rate of 16 different dialogue behaviors that can be expressed by chatbots.
+**Overview:** This project presents a novel evaluation framework for chat-oriented dialogue systems that measures the rate of 16 different dialogue behaviors that can be expressed by chatbots.
 ABC-Eval is shown to be a more reliable, discriminative, and informative evaluation of chatbots compared to the standard evaluations using Likert ratings or Pairwise Comparisons.

+**Role:** I was co-first-author on the ABC-Eval paper.
 My unique contributions to this project were the development of the web-based annotation platform for ABC-Eval that was built on top of the ParlAI Javascript framework with major modifications to support the annotation requirements of the 16 ABC-Eval tasks.
 In addition, my co-author and I collaborated to identify, design, and pilot the 16 different dialogue behaviors covered by ABC-Eval.

-Read the ACL 2023 paper [here](https://aclanthology.org/2023.acl-long.839/)!

-&#9733; Code for running the ABC-Eval platform is available at the [Github repository](https://github.com/emorynlp/ChatEvaluationPlatform)

 The online interface for annotating the usage of Correct Facts and Incorrect Facts:
 <img src="images/interface_knowledge.png"/>